awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticmapreduce-cluster.md

 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `JobFlowRole`  <a name="cfn-elasticmapreduce-cluster-jobflowrole"></a>
-Also called instance profile and EC2 role\.
-An IAM role for an EMR cluster\.
-The EC2 instances of the cluster assume this role\.
+Also called instance profile and Amazon EC2 role\.
+An IAM role for an Amazon EMR cluster\.
+The Amazon EC2 instances of the cluster assume this role\.
 The default role is `EMR_EC2_DefaultRole`\.
-In order to use the default role, you must have already created it using the CLI or console\.
+In order to use the default role, you must have already created it using the AWS CLI or console\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `0`